sheldonh/calculation/README.md

 should deliver it?"

 Note, however, that this does not protect the value of a consistent solution model interface.
+Solution interface conformance is not the goal of this strategy, but will be given sufficient treatment here to clarify that the strategy is not incompatible with this goal.

 As the interface of the solution model is explored and proven and increasingly becomes a dependency in the ecosystem, the value of freedom to explore diminishes, while the value of guaranteed interface conformance increases.